SAP-samples/multi-cloud-html5-apps-samples/README.md

     ```
 - Make : <https://www.gnu.org/software/make/>

     With regards to `Make`: if you are running macOS or Linux it's likely that you'll already have make installed.
 For Windows users, please use the [Chocolatey](https://chocolatey.org/) package manager to install [make](https://chocolatey.org/packages/make) via `choco install make`.
-After installation, please check you can start the executable (`sqlite3`) from the terminal.
+After installation, please check you can start the executable (`make`) from the terminal.

 ## Download and Installation
 1. Download the source code